Skip to Main Content

 What is a no cash-out refinance?

 A no cash-out refinance also allows borrowers to replace their existing mortgage with a new one that has a different interest rate and/or different term.
-Like a limited cash-out refinance, you can roll your closing costs (including points and prepaid items) into your new loan and, despite what the name implies, get a small amount of cash back — albeit with use restrictions.
+As a limited cash-out refinance, you can roll your closing costs (including points and prepaid items) into your new loan and, despite what the name implies, get a small amount of cashback — albeit with use restrictions.

 No cash-out refinance guidelines are set by Freddie Mac.
 Per Freddie Mac’s rules, the cash-back amount on a no cash-out refinance can be up to the greater of 1% of the new mortgage or $2,000.
 So, just as with a limited cash-out refinance, your new loan may be a few thousand dollars larger than your old loan.

-Tip: An alternative to rolling closing costs into your loan is a no-closing-cost refinance.
+Tip: A no-closing-cost refinance is an alternative to rolling closing costs into your loan.
 In this case, the lender typically pays your closing costs and gives you a higher interest rate.
-Either way, not paying closing costs up front increases your borrowing costs.
+Either way, not paying closing costs upfront increases your borrowing costs.

 It’s smart to get at least three loan estimates for your mortgage refinance to see which lender can offer you the best interest rate and lowest fees.
 Credible helps streamline this process by allowing you to compare prequalified rates from all of our partner lenders in just a few minutes.